Seattle police ‘failed to de-escalate’ before shooting man to death on waterfront, SPD watchdog says

 “This caused the breakdown of the plan employed by the (other) officers on scene and ultimately resulted in the fatal shooting of” Hayden, the summary says.

-The OPA investigation stopped short of finding the officers broke any rules for shooting Hayden, however, ruling the allegations they violated the department’s use-of-force policy as “non-sustained.”
+The OPA investigation stopped short of finding the officers broke any rules for shooting at Hayden, however, ruling the allegations they violated the department’s use-of-force policy as “non-sustained.”

 Butler and Jared were not named in the OPA report made public.
 But both were identified in disciplinary records separately released by the department Tuesday that showed interim Chief Adrian Diaz upheld the OPA findings and recommendations, imposing a one-day suspension without pay against Butler and a three-day suspension without pay against Jared, the more senior officer.